 The Argentine Courts have not yet tested the enforceability of disclaimers included in web sites, and we have not found judicial precedents in this regard.

 The effects of disclaimers are highly limited under Argentine law.
 The liability arising from willful misconduct cannot be waived.
 In addition, limitation of liability clauses included in standard forms agreements are considered by some legal authors as breaching the balance that must be found in contractual relationships.
+[Same as comment above.]

 According to the general principles of Argentine law, there are two kinds of liabilities in which Enron may incur: contractual liability and tort liability.